davidobrien1/dataRepresentation/Big Project/README.md

 This project involved the development of the following:
  - A basic Flask server that has a
  - REST API, (to perform CRUD operation)
- - One database table and
+ - Two database tables and
  - Accompanying web interface, using AJAX calls, to perform these CRUD operations

 The idea of the web application is that users can: